 So you’ve just completed your project.
 Hooray!
 But don’t celebrate just yet.
 The project may be complete, but putting it to one side and forgetting about it is throwing away a lot of potential value.
 We all know the importance of monitoring projects during their development, but less attention is paid to measuring the impact after delivery.
-In this article, we’ll explain why it’s so important to continue monitoring projects, and explore some of the ways you can make this happen.
+In this article, we’ll explain why it’s so important to continue post-project monitoring, and explore some of the ways you can make this happen.

 What is continued post-project monitoring?